Bembit/react-typescript-projects/README.md

 ## react-interview-projects

-**On Pause as I'm currently working on a project.**

-Exploring **bite-sized interview tasks** for both enjoyment and TypeScript practice.
+Exploring **bite-sized tasks** for both enjoyment and TypeScript practice.
 Focusing on small, manageable projects that **can be completed within an hour or two.**

 *Don't expect polished UX designs or groundbreaking innovations – it's all about the quick challenges.*